 But despite this, the survey found just seven per cent of the population believe they are consuming too much oil, even though less than five tablespoons of oil equates to a woman’s entirely daily fat allowance.

-Priya Tew, dietician at Frylight, which commissioned the study, said: “Oils have long been high on the food trends agenda, with coconut and olive oils often a talking point in press and on social media.
+Priya Tew, a dietician at Frylight, which commissioned the study, said: “Oils have long been high on the food trends agenda, with coconut and olive oils often a talking point in the press and on social media.